 Life is all about experiences and attending the World Cup is one of the best.

-You’ll create lifelong memories and friends from all across the world.
+You’ll create lifelong memories (like camel riding in the desert with Croatian fans!) and friends from all across the world.
 It is amazing to witness firsthand how the beautiful game can unite strangers and cultural differences.

 Where else can you hangout with a Syrian government worker and discuss politics, literally rub shoulders with natives from Cameroon and Denmark at the exact time and be hazed by English fans – all in the same day?
 The answer is nowhere.